Awrmani/Aarch64-iFunc-Vectorization/README.md

 The created tool is called ifuncCreater.py.

-This program requires function.c as its first argument and function.h as its second.
+This program can takes as many function files as needed!

 The existance of resolver.txt in the same folder is essential for this program.

 ## Files

-ifuncCreator.py is the created tool to make the required functions and use iFunc to determine between the function implementations and choose the right one based on the system compatibility.
+ifuncCreator is the created tool to make the required functions and use iFunc to determine between the function implementations and choose the right one based on the system compatibility.

 function.c - is the initial sample function file which will be used for testing.